twitter/cassovary/README.md

 The last Cassovary version to support scala 2.9 is 3.4.0, and support for scala version 2.9.x has been discontinued since.
+Also, Cassovary requires Java 7+ and the last Cassovary version to support Java 6 was 3.4.0.

 The only dependency that Cassovary uses which is not bundled with it (because of its size) is ```it.unimi.dsi.fastutil```.
 You can add that dependency in your sbt project as follows: